Work The statue of Ebih-Il, nu-banda

 Near Eastern Antiquities

-Many worshippers placed votive statues in their own image in the temples of Mari, thus perpetuating their prayers to the deity.
+Many worshippers placed votive statues in their own image in the temples of Mari, thus perpetuating their presence before the deity.
 These statues of praying figures are mostly depicted with their hands joined and wearing a garment known as a kaunakes skirt.
-The statue of the Superintendent Ebih-Il is a masterpiece by virtue of its craftsmanship, state of preservation, and expressive style.
+The statue of Ebih-Il is a masterpiece by virtue of its craftsmanship, state of preservation, and expressive style.